etan-js/barlow/readme.txt

 == Barlow WordPress Theme ==
 A simple theme that is perfect for personal blogs.

-Barlow was designed and developed by Refueled: https://refueled.net/barlow.
-Barlow, like WordPress, is licensed under the GPL.
+Barlow was designed and developed by Refueled: https://refueled.net/.

 == Requirements ==

 Requires at least: WordPress 6.4+
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-== Theme Support ==

-Barlow is a free theme, but support is not.
-If you require priority support, you can purchase Barlow here: https://refueled.net/barlow

 == Credits ==